-Mitigation of Adverse Secondary Impacts: Technology Assessment
+Technology Assessment for Mitigation of Adverse Secondary Impacts

 Besides its potential benefits, LENR may also prove to be a disruptive technology with major adverse secondary impacts.
 Prominent examples of such technologies in the past are the automobile and the Internet.
 Broad deployment of LENR as an energy source may be expected to have major direct impacts on all phases of the energy chain – supply, transport, storage, and consumption.
 Indirect impacts will be felt most by the components of society that are closely tied to the energy cycle, such as sectors of the workforce and energy-based communities.